-Something's A Flock!
+Something's a Flock!

-Zoo Keepers have noticed that there are more and more ducks flying into the flamingo habitat at the Zoo and competing with the flamingos for food.
-Your mission is to create a flamingo feeding station that will encourage flamingos to come and eat but will discourage ducks and other non-flamingo species from taking food from it.
+Zoo Keepers have noticed that there are more and more ducks flying into the flamingo habitat at the Zoo and they're competing with the flamingos for food.
+Your mission is to create a flamingo feeding station that will encourage flamingos to come and eat, but will discourage ducks and other non-flamingo species from taking food from it.

 Observe flamingos eating either at Reid Park Zoo, or by watching Reid Park Zoo's flamingo webcam.
-Take special note of the flamingo's beak shape, size, and how a flamingo eats.
+Take special note of the flamingos' beak shape, size, and how they eat.